ds-tutorials/misc-resources/pages/04.spreadsheets/chapter.md

   </tbody>
 </table>

 Some of these artifacts have no known date of creation or creator.
 It is relevant that the date and creator have been researched and are truly unknown.
 Thus, these have been included as data.
+If, instead, I had not yet managed to research all of the dates or creators, the missing values would be recorded as nulls.
+They might also be unknown, or they might have a value that I simply had not recorded.

-As for how to deal with null values, I have included a slightly modified chart I found in one of the Data Carpentry lessons that discusses a number of possible values.
+As for how to deal with null values, I have included a slightly modified chart I found in one of the Data Carpentry lessons ([Data Organization in Spreadsheets for Social Scientists: Formatting Problems](https://datacarpentry.org/spreadsheets-socialsci/02-common-mistakes/index.html)) that discusses a number of possible values.

-TODO: Link to Carpentry lesson

 <table>
     <caption>Dealing with Null Values</caption>